 - Minimal steps in the transaction process

-- Requires little effort on the part of the consumer
+- It requires little effort on the part of the consumer

 - Naturally integrated into the customer experience

-Global payments provider Payvision explains the trend toward making payments as seamless, frictionless — even invisible — is driven by the increasing influence of millennial and Gen Z consumers and advancing technologies.
+Global payments provider Payvision explains that the trend toward making payments seamless, frictionless – even invisible – is driven by the increasing influence of millennial and Gen Z consumers and advancing technologies.

 Frictionless Payment Examples

 Frictionless payments are practical and widely adopted in some use cases.
-Many travelers and commuters pay tolls via transponders that communicate with readers when they enter and exit a parking structure or toll road and charge a payment card on file.
+For example, many travelers and commuters pay tolls via transponders that communicate with readers when they enter and exit a parking structure or toll road and charge a payment card on file.
 Alternatively, some systems use license plate recognition to charge an account.

-Another example is Disney World “MagicBands,” wristbands that enable theme park guests to charge purchases to their hotel rooms.
+Another example is Disney World “MagicBands,” wristbands enabling theme park guests to charge purchases to their hotel rooms.

 Removing Friction in Retail, Restaurant and Services Applications

-For most value-added resellers (VARs) and managed services providers (MSPs), offering license plate recognition or magic wrist band solutions won’t get much interest from your clients.
-But there are solutions that will help your clients remove friction from payment transactions:
+For most value-added resellers (VARs) and managed services providers (MSPs), offering license plate recognition or magic wristband solutions won’t get much interest from your clients.
+But some solutions will help your clients remove friction from payment transactions:

-Mobile apps — Starbucks is the perennial example of frictionless payments via mobile app.
-The popular app combines payment, loyalty program, gamification, ordering, and other features tailored to individual customers.
-At the store, customers open the app, tap pay, and hold their smartphones up to a scanner.
-They can set the app to automatically reload their cards to make the process even more frictionless.
+Mobile apps — Starbucks is the perennial example of frictionless payments via a mobile app.
+The popular app combines a digital wallet, loyalty program, gamification, ordering, and other features tailored to individual customers.
+Customers open the app at the store, tap pay, and hold their smartphones to a scanner.
+In addition, they can set the app to automatically reload their cards to make the process even more frictionless.

 Mobile wallets — Near-field communication (NFC) enables payments via mobile wallets such as Apple Pay, Google Pay and Samsung Pay.
 Customers unlock their smartphones with their passwords, fingerprints or by drawing a pattern and then hold it near an NFC reader to transmit payment data.

-Contactless payment cards — Also using NFC technology, contactless payment cards enable customers to simply tap or wave their cards near the reader and automatically pay for payments up to a certain amount.
-Tap-and-go payments are simple, yet safe, using the same security technology as EMV payments.
+Contactless payment cards — Using NFC, contactless payment cards enable customers to tap or wave their cards near the reader and automatically pay up to a certain amount for items or services.
+Tap-and-go payments are simple yet safe, using the same security technology as EMV payments.

-Voice ordering — As easy as online shopping with just a click can be, Amazon has made it even easier by enabling customers to just ask Alexa on Amazon Echo to place their orders.
-Voice interfaces can also change the way customers place their orders at quick service restaurants.
+Voice ordering — Although online shopping with a mouse click is easy, Amazon has made it even easier by enabling customers to ask Alexa on Amazon Echo to place orders.
+Voice interfaces can also change how customers place their orders at quick-service restaurants.

 Signs of Things to Come

 Some merchants are exploring ways to make in-store payments completely frictionless.
-Amazon Go stores, launched in 2018, use “Just Walk Out” technology.
-Shoppers use the Amazon Go app, scan a code when they walk into the store, choose the items they want — then just walk out.
+For example, Amazon Go stores use “Just Walk Out” technology.
+Shoppers use the Amazon Go app, scan a code when they walk into the store, choose the items they want – then walk out.
 They receive a receipt on their phones after they leave the store.
-Amazon Go’s technology is proprietary, but it reportedly uses shelf sensors, cameras, and specialized package codes to make the system work.
+Amazon Go’s technology is proprietary but reportedly uses shelf sensors, cameras, and specialized package codes to make the system work.

 Most VARs and MSPs may not be developing or providing cashierless payment solutions, but do you offer solutions that can remove friction from payment transactions?
-It’s a trend you need to respond to with solutions that make payment experiences — and customer experiences on the whole — easier, more convenient, and more likely to contribute to customer loyalty.
+It’s a trend you need to respond to with solutions that make payment experiences – and customer experiences – more convenient and more likely to contribute to customer loyalty.